Partnership with HCLTech to offer cloud satellite services, anywhere, anytime.

 Thankfully, a robust distributed network cloud strategy can address these challenges and fast-track transformations across the enterprise.
 A next-generation approach can ensure that modular application components such as microservices are containerized across clusters, are easy to deploy, operate, and manage.
 Distributed networks perfectly align with the dynamic requirements of containerized workloads and are independent of a centralized control and visibility approach.

 As a result, the workloads can be scaled and deployed within seconds or minutes as the supporting network infrastructure ensures proactive security, and responsive adjustments to load balancing, firewalls, and API gateways.
 However, ensuring this enhanced level of performance requires a hybrid cloud solution that provides a unified and secure approach suited for the complexities of the new age – it requires IBM Cloud Satellite.

-HCL-IBM Partnership Revolutionizes the Enterprise Experience
+HCLTech-IBM Partnership Revolutionizes the Enterprise Experience

-HCL’s helps enterprises manage their applications across any environment with IBM Cloud Satellite.
+HCLTech’s helps enterprises manage their applications across any environment with IBM Cloud Satellite.
 IBM Cloud Satellite, now generally available, enables clients to run IBM public cloud services anywhere – on IBM Cloud, on premises, in multicloud environments or at the edge – all delivered as a service.
 This flexibility will help bring cloud capabilities to where client data resides, in the environment of their choice, while focusing on consistency, user experience, and security.